Kuroshiwo/GettingAndCleaningData/README.md

 # GettingAndCleaningData

-This is a respository for Coursera Getting and Cleaning Data Project
+This is a repository for Coursera Getting and Cleaning Data Project.